While waiting for all the guests to arrive, he occupied himself in the Varath Library.

 “I… I didn’t know…”

 “Of course you didn’t.”
-Without looking at Larant, he went back to his book.
+Without looking at Larant, he turned back to his book.

 “I’ve already discussed it with my father.
 He wasn’t too thrilled, but what’s done is done.
 I will accept and bear all responsibilities.”